-The DOC Planning & Research Unit in the Office of the Commissioner handles all data and research requests for the Department.
+The DOC Planning, Research & Reentry Unit in the Office of the Commissioner handles all data and research requests for the Department.
 Please review the available information listed above prior to making a data or research request.
-For additional inquiries, contact:Chief of Planning and Research, Joanna Champney, M.A
+For additional inquiries, contact:Chief of Planning, Research and Reentry, Heather Zwickert

 Office of the Commissioner